 - Include the spiritual connection to the land

-We also want to recognize the work of Svetlana Peshkova and other faculty in the Department of Anthropology who laid the groundwork for the Acknowledgement by building and helping to sustain relationships between UNH and tribal leaders.
+We also want to recognize the work of faculty in the Department of Anthropology, and the College of Liberal Arts who laid the groundwork for the Acknowledgement by building and helping to sustain relationships between UNH and tribal leaders.